-Cranmore School is a Company Limited by Guarantee in England No.07382382 with its Registered Office at the School.
+Cranmore School is a part of Effingham Schools Trust which is a Company Limited by Guarantee in England No.4509623.

-It is registered as a Charity No.1138636 whose Trustees form its Governing Body as follows:
+It is registered as a Charity No.1095103 whose Trustees form its Governing Body as follows:

 Mrs Annette Turner Co-Chair

 Annette became a Governor in March 2014 and has been the Chair of Governors since September 2017.
 She graduated from Cambridge University having studied geography, is a member of the Chartered Institute of Personnel and Development and has a Master’s Degree in Personnel Management from Kingston University.
 She lives in Fetcham and recently retired as Vice President, HR for a US multinational Engineering and Project Management company with a regional office in Leatherhead.
 Annette has over 25 years’ experience in Human Resources, is an active member of the Catholic Church of Effingham and Fetcham where she is a catechist on the Confirmation Programme.
 She chairs the Academic Committee and is the lead Governor for Science and Careers Advice.